Florida Lost & Found

 DHT presents the artwork of Ronald Shelley, at DHT headquarters, 190 SE 12 Terrace.

 About the Artist: Ronald Shelley has perfected his abilities as a professional illustrator and fine artist.
 His seemingly effortless style belies his mastery of the exacting watercolor technique.
 He has a keen understanding of perspective, design detail, and the play of light on objects.
 Ronald’s skills as an artist include graceful depictions of cabbage palms in the Everglades, dramatic tropical skies; long-gone railroad packing houses and barns; and the subtleties of Florida’s changing seasons.

-Also on display are medical artifacts and furnishings from the time the building served as Miami’s first physician’s office.
+Also on permanent display are medical artifacts and furnishings from the time the building served as Miami’s first physician’s office.
 Constructed in 1905, the building is on the National Register of Historic Places.

 Stiltsville: Life on the Flats